 Students have the opportunity to explore and to apply multiple uses of technology with student-centered digital curriculum.
 The primary goals of student technology use is to increase the potential for higher student achievement and for the learning of 21st century skills.

-All students in grades 1-12 have one-to-one mobile devices and access to digital curriculum, thereby changing learning from the confinement of physical classrooms to Anywhere and Anytime there is internet access.
+All students in K-12 have one-to-one mobile devices and access to digital curriculum, thereby changing learning from the confinement of physical classrooms to Anywhere and Anytime there is internet access.
 Students in grades 7-12 take mobile devices home while students in grades 1-6 leave their assigned mobile device at school.
-Grades 1-9 students participate in the district's Rotational Model - Hybrid Learning Program.
-All other students are provided with online access to Math & Reading Computer Aided Instruction.
-The Spartan Personal Cloud and Google Classrooms Learning Management Systems have been designed to provide each student with a digital dashboard of curriculum and tools needed for their education and are available from any internet capable device.
-Students and faculty members are encouraged to participate in the Bring Your Own Device (BYOD) program as they desire.
+All students are provided with supplemental online access to computer aided instruction.
+The Spartan Learning Portal and Google Classrooms Learning Management Systems have been designed to provide each student with a digital dashboard of curriculum and tools needed for their education and are available from any internet capable device.

-- Computer to Student ratio is approximately: 1 computer for every student.
+- Computer to learner ratio is 1 computer for every student.

-Every teacher throughout the district has either a Dell or Lenovo Laptop computers running Windows 10 and MS Office 2016 Suite.
+Every teacher throughout the district has either a Dell or Microsoft Surface laptop running Windows 10/11 and MS Office 365 Suite.
 All classrooms, offices, and media centers are wired and wireless for network and internet access.
-Students have network accounts including storage space on the network.
-Students in grades 3-12 have access to student email through Microsoft Office 365.
-Our student and staff Internet usage is filtered by our SmoothWall Appliance.
+Learners have One Drive and Google Drive storage space.
+Learners in grades 3-12 have access to email through Microsoft Office 365.
+Our learner and staff internet usage is filtered by our Linewize cloud and network appliance.
 Websites that are blocked are categorized in the following categories: adult content, violence, games, chat, gambling, auction, and hacking.
-To help ensure that our students stay on task, all student computers are monitored by our Aristotle Datavault Surveillance and Reporting Appliance.
+To help ensure that our learners stay on task, all learner computers are monitored by Aristotle Datavault.
 Every computer in the district is protected against viruses and other malicious logic by Microsoft endpoint protection software.
-Virus definitions are downloaded daily to a server and then automatically distributed throughout the district.

 Technology to increase Productivity and Infrastructure: